METR 101 Introduction to the Weather • 5 Cr.

 After completing this class, students should be able to:

-- Demonstrate a knowledge of the role played by water in the Earth’s atmosphere by:
+- List the major constituent gases of the atmosphere, and describe the special roles played by water in the Earth’s atmosphere.

-- Visually identifying and classifying clouds into the four main families and ten main types
+- Visually identify and classify clouds into the four main cloud families and ten main types.

 - Summarize the concepts of energy and heat transfer in the atmosphere, and identify the primary components of the Earth-atmosphere heat balance.